joelbjervig/domain-adaptation/README.md

 ## Shallow CORAL
-CORAL (COrrelation ALignment) from "Return of Frustratingly Easy Domain Adaptation" by Sun et. al. ([link](https://arxiv.org/pdf/1511.05547.pdf)) is an unspuervised domain adaptation method which minimizes the domain shift by aligning the second order statistics of the source and target deep features.
+CORAL (COrrelation ALignment) from "Return of Frustratingly Easy Domain Adaptation" by Sun et. al. ([link](https://arxiv.org/pdf/1511.05547.pdf)) is an unspuervised domain adaptation method which minimizes the domain shift by aligning the second order statistics of the source features with that of the target features.
 A linear classifier will then adapt to the target domain by learning in a supervised manner on the aligned source deep features.

 ### Required environment shallow CORAL